-Infiltration areas shall not be: 1) driven on or across by any vehicles or equipment, 2) used for material storage or stockpiles, or 3) used for vehicle or equipment parking.
+Areas proposed for infiltration shall be secured with temporary fencing prior to clearing the site.
+Existing, developed lots shall locate downspout infiltration systems in areas which have not previously: 1) driven on or across by vehicles or equipment, 2) used for material storage or stockpiles, or 3) used for vehicle or equipment parking.